christabelosas/Statistical-Analysis-Project/README.md

 Real-World Applications
 ✔ Policymakers can use insights to shape economic policies.
-✔ Financial institutions can leverage findings for investment decisions.
+✔ Financial institutions can leverage findings for investment decision

-Technologies Used
-✔ Python (Pandas, NumPy, Matplotlib, Seaborn, SciPy, Statsmodels) ✔ Statistical Methods: T-Test, Correlation Analysis, Regression